lookit/lookit-api/docs/source/frames.md

 `@import "components/exp-video-physics";`

 Remember that anything in exp-addons is shared code.
 Below are a few good tips to help your addon stay isolated and distinct, so that it does not affect other projects.

 Here are a few tips for writing good styles:
 - Do not override global styles, or things that are part of another component.
-For example, `exp-video-physics` should not contain styles for `exp-player`, nor should it
+For example, `exp-video-physics` should not contain styles for `exp-player`.
    - If you need to style a button specifically inside that component, either add a second style to the element, or consider using nested [CSS selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors).
 - Give all of the styles in your component a unique common name prefix, so that they don't inadvertently overlap with